cn-wx/CN-WX.github.io/source/_posts/TrackHub.md

 <!--more-->

 ### Project Background
-* Build a cloud based scalable system that can track Twitter user movement.The software system should be easy be maintain and fault-tolerant.
+* Build a cloud based scalable system that can track Twitter user movement.
+The software system should be easy be maintain and fault-tolerant.
-* Ability to analysis the text and image content of the Tweets based on theSeven Deadly Sins.
-The data analysis section should also be easy to scaleor add additional models to analyze the different content.
+* Ability to analysis the text and image content of the Tweets based on the Seven Deadly Sins.
+The data analysis section should also be easy to scale or add additional models to analyze the different content.